On this page

 - its evaluation

-- a description of how it will be controlled and the degree to which that control is effective
+- a description of how it'll be controlled and the degree to which that control is effective

 - the owner of the control